-Do You Need to Replace Your Ducts?
+Do You Need to Replace Your Residential Ducts?

 The Impact of Ducts in Your Home

-Ductwork used in HVAC systems remove and deliver air throughout a home.
+Ductwork used in HVAC systems removes and delivers air throughout a home.
 Heating and cooling ducts, or supply ducts, send conditioned air into the rooms of your home to maintain comfortable temperatures.
 In general, one end of the duct is connected to the HVAC unit, and the other ends connect to the registers in each room.
 Return air ducts re-circulate the air in a home.
 After conditioned air enters a room, a blower fan cycles it back through the HVAC system via the return ducts, which are connected to larger vents.

-- Energy use: A damaged, improperly designed or leaky duct may cause air to enter unoccupied areas in the home, such as the attic or spaces between the walls.
+- Energy use: A damaged, improperly designed, or leaky duct may cause air to enter unoccupied areas in the home, such as the attic or spaces between the walls.
 As a result, an HVAC system might have to work up to 40 percent harder to maintain comfortable temperatures.

 - Comfort levels: Faulty ductwork can make rooms feel hotter and more humid during the summer, and too cold in the winter.
 Similarly, the temperatures throughout your home might not feel consistent because the ducts can’t blow conditioned air evenly into each room.

-- Occupant health: Air leaks in ductwork may contain fumes from household products, insulation particles, dust, mold and other allergens.
+- Occupant health: Air leaks in ductwork may contain fumes from household products, insulation particles, dust, mold, and other allergens.
 The substances can trigger allergy symptoms in home occupants, which can be dangerous for those with upper respiratory conditions, such as asthma.

 Ductwork problems don’t always require replacements.
 A licensed HVAC contractor that specializes in ductwork can perform tests to help determine the best course of action for your home’s system.